Rodney Hannah

-Rodney Dee Hannah II (born August 9, 1987) is an American former football tight end in the National Football League for the Dallas Cowboys.
+Rodney Dee Hannah II (August 9, 1987 – February 15, 2025) is an American former football tight end in the National Football League for the Dallas Cowboys.
 He also was a member of the Virginia Destroyers in the United Football League.
 He played college basketball and college football at the University of Houston.

-Early years
+Early life

 Hannah was born to Rodney Sr. and Donna Hannah in Fresno, California.
 Hannah and his family moved to over seven different locations throughout the United States before he was 14, due to his father's professional career.
 Hannah was initially interested in extreme sports.
 He became a sponsored athlete in the realm of skateboarding and inline skating at the age of 12.

 Upon moving to Roseville, California, Hannah traded in his skateboard for a backboard, picking up basketball while attending Roseville High School as a sophomore.
 He also intended to play football but his father would not allow it, restricting him from playing football and lifting weights – in concern for stunting his growth.
 He was finally allowed to play both sports as a senior, becoming one of the top ranked athletes in the country, playing forward in basketball and wide receiver in football.
 He averaged 13 points and 10 rebounds per game, while being named an All-Conference selection.
 He finished among the state's top 10 leaders in receiving yards, rebounding and shots blocked.